sajjjadayobi/CLIPfa/README.md

 - [image2ds](https://github.com/rom1504/img2dataset)

+## Training: On Kaggle nootebook 😧
+the [`training`]() code works on any given dataset with little change.
+You can train CLIP with others encoders they just need to have the same hidden size at the last layer.
+In [this] notebook I used training code to train a small CLIP on flicker30k dataset.

 ## Contact us: :open_hands:
 If you have a technical question regarding the model, code or publication, create an issue in the repository.